MintTeaGreenTea/TravellingTomes/README.md

 ## Design
 The website tries to follow a color scheme corresponding to a "light academia" esthetic and similar to those used in Goodreads.
 Soft, pastel-ish colors were favored throughout the website.
 In spite of the simplicity of the general design, the team also emphasized a visually pleasant experience with beautiful graphics throughout.
 Additionally, due to the emphasis on sustainability, a nature theme also appears on the website, further highlighting the impact this initiative could have in reducing paper consumption.
 All graphics were designed using Canva.

+## Other Software
+To link to MongoDB, the team made use of Node.js, express, and mongoose.
+To test the database, a local environment launched through node server.js was instrumental.